ddbj/www/_jga/download-e.md

 Decrypt the data files by running "J-DU999991.decrypt.sh" with the private key paired with the public key for dataset encryption registered in the data use application.

-- -k: specify the private key paired with the public key for dataset encryption (for example, J-DU999991_private_key).
+- -k: specify the private key paired with the public key for dataset decryption (for example, J-DU999991_private_key).
 - -p: specify the passphrase of the private key (\*\*\*\*\*\*).

 ```